voxel51/api-py/WALKTHROUGH.md

 api.start_job(job["id"])
 ```

-Jobs can also be given a preference of compute to use for the Analytic (if it supports it!)
+Jobs can also be given a preference of compute to use for the Analytic, if supported.

 ```python
 from voxel51.users.jobs import JobComputeMode, JobRequest